spellerberg/quire-rife/content/chapter2.md

 On February 1, 1847, Walter P. Lane (who had served as a lieutenant in Hays’ first regiment) and his friend Governeur Nelson traveled from San Antonio to Fayette County to recruit a company of rangers for the duration of the war.
 Few men were willing to make such an indefinite commitment.[^135] Rife, on the other hand, did not hesitate.
 He enrolled in Lane’s Company that same day and was enlisted for three months or the duration of the war.[^136]

 On February 13, 1847, Lane’s company gathered at San Antonio, the announced rendezvous.
-The company included 12 men who had served in Jack Hays’s regiment at the battle at Monterrey, four former Mier prisoners and 15 volunteers from Mississippi.
+The company included 12 men who had served in Jack Hays’s regiment at the battle at Monterrey, four former Mier prisoners and fifteen volunteers from Mississippi.
 It was grouped with two other companies to form a battalion commanded by Mike Chevallié,[^137] a stalwart of Jack Hay’s rangers during the 1840s.
 Rife mustered in as 3rd Sergeant.[^138]

 In the meantime the war in Mexico continued.
 On February 15, 1847, General Winfield Scott, with most of General Taylor’s regular troops, sailed from Brazos de Santiago for Tampico to begin the Mexico City campaign.[^139] On February 23, 1847, General Taylor’s remaining force met and defeated a much larger force of Mexicans south of Saltillo in what became known as the Battle of Buena Vista.[^140]

 The 1st Battalion was assigned to General Taylor’s army in northern Mexico.
 Its ranging district was to be Saltillo to Camargo.[^141] The volunteers provided their own mounts and at the time of Rife’s enlistment, his horse was an 8-year old sorrel gelding measuring 14½ hands(58”), valued at $35.[^142]

 Chevallie’s Battalion of 300 men left San Antonio on March 8, 1847, and reached Camargo City on March 23, 1847.
-The day after Chevallie’s battalion left San Antonio, General Winfield Scott’s army landed near Vera Cruz and launched the campaign that ended in the capture of Mexico City.[^143] Two days after arriving in Camargo, the three companies of Chevallie’s battalion officially organized as a battalion and elected Chevallie its commander with the rank of major.
-The men remained in the vicinity of Camargo for a few weeks and then started for Monterrey to join Gen. Taylor’s army.[^144]
+The day after Chevallie’s battalion left San Antonio, General Winfield Scott’s army landed near Vera Cruz and launched the campaign that ended with the capture of Mexico City.[^143] Two days after arriving in Camargo, the three companies of Chevallie’s battalion officially organized as a battalion and elected Chevallie its commander with the rank of major.
+The men remained in the vicinity of Camargo for a few weeks and then started for Monterrey to join General Taylor’s army.[^144]

 On April 4, 1847, Chevallie’s command left Camargo and arrived at China, Mexico on April 9 and camped on the outskirts of the town for a week.
 On April 15, 1847 the men with the battalion’s best and healthiest horses were selected to continue up the south fork of the San Juan River to Montemorelos, a town in the foothills about 55 miles south of China.
 The rest of the battalion, led by Lt.
 G.H.
 Nelson escorted a regiment of Virginia infantry and its supply train to Monterrey along the main road.